jamesapallister/jekyll-now/_posts/2021-06-18-Prioritising-techniques.md

 So we're focussing on increasing volume of bookings at the moment.
 The more bookings, the more people see the space and experience it, the more enquires we get.
 And the more we do, the better our 'system' and skills can cope with more complex stuff.

-IT'S EITHER SELLING OR SERVING
+It's either selling or serving

 Within that list of jobs associated with existing products (or new products, for that matter) pretty much everything fits into either:

 1. Trying to get new customers to give you money(or new custom off existing customers)
 2. Serving customers who are giving you money

 Within '1', you can subdivide into 'Gaining leads' + 'Converting leads' but we're trying to keep it simple, so we won't bother.